flatironinstitute/finufft/python/README.rst

 ```

-Here's a couple of hints for the Mac OSX install from Dan:
+Here's a couple of hints for the Mac OSX openmp install from Dan:

 ```
 brew reinstall gcc --without-multilib